bentoml/BentoML/docs/source/frameworks/fastai.rst

 .. code-block:: python

-   learner = bentoml.fastai.load_model("fastai_sentiment")
+   learner = bentoml.fastai.load_model("fastai_sentiment:latest")

-Proceed to then test the learner with prediction inputs:
+You can then proceed to test the learner with prediction inputs:

 .. code-block:: python